majsylw/SecondVoice/content/authors/wiktor-filipiuk/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: AI Engineer on
-Industrial Computer Vision projects
+bio: "AI Engineer on Industrial Computer Vision projects"